 1.4 Falling Objects

-Falling tools, materials, or equipment from shelves or heights can result in head injuries, concussions, or fatalities.
+Dropping tools, materials, or equipment from shelves or heights can lead to head injuries, concussions, or even death.

 1.5 Vehicle-Related Accidents

-Delivery staff, warehouse staff, and drivers are most likely to be involved in vehicle accidents, particularly in busy areas or when operating forklifts and heavy equipment.
+Delivery personnel, warehouse workers, and drivers are most prone to being involved in vehicle accidents, especially in crowded locations or when using forklifts and heavy machinery.

 1.6 Chemical and Electrical Dangers